srishti772/Patient-Monitoring-System/README.md

 This project simulates patient data for testing and analysis purposes.
 The data is sent to RabbitMQ queues, which are then consumed and stored in a SQL database.
 The simulated data includes various Key Performance Indicators (KPIs) that represent common health metrics.

+# Patient Monitoring System

+This project is a comprehensive system designed to monitor and manage patient health data through multiple services.
+The system comprises three main components:

+1. **Consumer Service**: Consumes messages from RabbitMQ queues, stores data in an SQL Server database, and sends data to Power BI for streaming.
+2. **Patient Data Generator**: Simulates and sends patient health metrics to an API endpoint at regular intervals.
+3. **Producer Service**: Receives patient data through an API endpoint, publishes the data to RabbitMQ, and handles errors.

+## Folder Structure

+consumer-service/: Contains the Consumer Service. patient-data-simulator/: Contains the Patient Data Generator. producer-service/: Contains the Producer Service.

 ## Key Performance Indicators (KPIs) and Their Ranges

 ### 1. Heartbeat (Heart Rate)